jacknlliu/tensorflow_hmm/README.md

 see test_hmm.py for usage examples.
 Here is an excerpt of the documentation from hmm.py for reference for now.

+See also viterbi_wikipedia_example.py which replicates the viterbi example on wikipedia.

 ```
 class HMM(object):
     """